• Skip to primary navigation

 Additionally, making a gift either outright or into a trust might be viewed by the local authority as a deprivation of capital if you were ever to require residential care in the future.
 It is therefore important to understand what you are allowed to do and what the deprivation of capital rules are.
 We can advise you on these rules and what steps you can take to plan for the prospect and cost of care home fees.

 If transferring assets outright during your lifetime is not a viable option for you, we can also advise you on how to estate plan for asset protection within your will.
-A couple may choose to leave their assets, for example their house, to each other in liferent only and ultimately to their children.
-This means that that asset would potentially be protected from the survivor’s care home fees.
+A couple may choose to leave their assets, for example, their house, to each other in liferent only and ultimately to their children.
+This means that the asset would potentially be protected from the survivor’s care home fees.
 This is a legitimate and important way of planning for your family’s future.

 What our clients say